 Sahmra A. Stevenson, Esq.

 Sahmra A. Stevenson is the founder of S.A.
-Stevenson Law Offices, with offices located in Greenbelt and Columbia, Maryland, where she and her staff are focused on fighting for happy families one day at a time.
+Stevenson Law Offices, with offices located in Columbia and College Park, Maryland, where she and her staff are focused on fighting for happy families one day at a time.
 Ms. Stevenson approaches her work with a philosophy that whole and complete families begin with whole and complete people.
 Her practice focuses on the areas of family law litigation, estate planning, and small and family business law services.

-Sahmra has received several awards and accolades, including an induction into the Maryland Bar Foundation in 2014, and recognition as a Rising Star by Super Lawyers for both Maryland and the District of Columbia in 2016 and 2017.
-The Super Lawyers Rising Stars list recognizes no more than 2.5 percent of attorneys in each state.
-Sahmra has been recognized in two jurisdiction, for two years and counting.
+Sahmra has received several awards and accolades, including an induction into the Maryland Bar Foundation in 2014, and recognition as a Rising Star by Super Lawyers for both Maryland and the District of Columbia in 2016, 2017, 2018 and 2019 The Super Lawyers Rising Stars list recognizes no more than 2.5 percent of attorneys in each state.
+Sahmra has been recognized in two jurisdiction, for four (4) years and counting.

 As a proud member of the American Bar Association’s Young Lawyers Division (“YLD”) Sahmra served as an Assistant Editor of The Affiliate Newsletter from 2012 through 2015.
 Ms. Stevenson proudly served as a 2014-2015 Diversity Scholar with the ABA Young Lawyers Division and as a 2014-2015 Young Lawyer Fellow with the ABA’s Solo, Small Firm & General Practice Section.
-In Fall of 2015 she began a two-year term as a Diversity Fellow with the ABA Business Law Section’s Leadership Diversity Outreach Committee and a one year Presidential Appointment with the ABA’s Commission on Youth At Risk Advisory Committee.
-Throughout the 2015-2016 bar year she served the Young Lawyers Division as the Fit-To-Practice Lead for the National Conferences Team, advocating for healthy practices for young lawyers and bringing attention to the issues of alcohol and substance abuse in the profession.
+Throughout the 2015-2016 bar year Ms. Stevenson represented the Young Lawyers Division as the Fit-To-Practice Lead for the National Conferences Team, advocating for healthy practices for young lawyers and bringing attention to the issues of alcohol and substance abuse in the profession.
+Ms. Stevenson went on to serve as a Diversity Fellow with the ABA Business Law Section’s Leadership Diversity Outreach Committee in 2015 and she received a Presidential Appointment with the ABA’s Commission on Youth At Risk Advisory Committee the same year.
+Ms. Stevenson is currently a Leadership Fellow with the American Bar Association’s Litigation Section.

 Sahmra is passionate about her role as a public servant.
 She has worked with attorneys in Maryland to combat exploitive labor practices endured by immigrant workers in Maryland forming the group, “Maryland Attorneys Working Against Labor Trafficking” (MDAWALT) as a way to educate attorneys and non-attorneys on labor trafficking and employment issues, and provide valuable resources to the vulnerable population.
 She also volunteers her time and skills as a mediator to help resolve foreclosure disputes and utilizes her expertise as a custody attorney by providing pro bono litigation services to immigrant children seeking asylum and Special Immigration Juvenile Status (“SJIS”) in Maryland.
 As an artist herself, she considers her work with Maryland Volunteer Attorneys for the Arts to be amongst the most important of the volunteer work she does.